-Kojic Acid vs. Vitamin C vs. Alpha Arbutin vs. Licorice Root: Expert Comparison
+Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

-This guide compares four popular brightening ingredients—kojic acid, vitamin C, alpha arbutin, and licorice root—to help you choose the best option for your skin concerns.
+This guide compares four popular brightening ingredients—kojic acid, vitamin C, alpha arbutin, and licorice root—to help you choose the best option for your skin.

 Quick Answer